Change is never easy. The Broadcom acquisition of VMWare, particularly, has led to much uncertainty and risk among enterprises—and they are not happy.

 Should you migrate off VMware?

-Its position as an incumbent has somewhat sheltered VMware.
-However, there are fewer excuses for software being tied to a specific infrastructure in this era of Kubernetes, hybrid cloud, and serverless.
+VMware’s position as an incumbent has somewhat sheltered it.
+However, in this era of Kubernetes, hybrid cloud, and serverless, there are fewer excuses for software being tied to a specific infrastructure.
+Not all applications require the complexity of a virtualized environment.

 Historically, virtualization was a tool to simplify application support, but next-gen applications are less reliant on the underlying infrastructure.
 In its 2024 Predictions, Forrester stated that 20% of VMware enterprise customers would start to move away from the platform.